Day undergraduate students = 1700

 More than 80 clubs and organizations available for students

-- Women’s basketball, cross country, field hockey, lacrosse, soccer, softball, tennis, indoor and outdoor track and field, and volleyball.
+- Women’s basketball, cross country, field hockey, golf, (coming in '23-24) lacrosse, soccer, softball, tennis, indoor and outdoor track and field, swimming and volleyball.

 - About one-third of students play varsity sports.

-- Two-thirds are involved in intramurals or club sports, such as ice hockey, lacrosse and riding.
+- Two-thirds are involved in intramural or club sports, such as ice hockey, lacrosse and riding.

 Most students live on campus throughout their time at Moravian.
 There are various options, including traditional residence halls, suites, apartments, townhouses, and fraternity and sorority housing.